rasterradio/Kumite/README.md

 ## Overview

-Inspired by *Karate Tournament*, *Nidhogg*, and *Virtua Fighter*, *Kumite* is a 3D martial arts game that seeks to refine the pre-*Street Fighter II* design of early fighting games by returning to a more deliberate, tactical style of gameplay.
+Inspired by *Karate Tournament*, *Nidhogg*, and *Virtua Fighter*, *Kumite* is a 3D sparring game that seeks to refine the pre-*Street Fighter II* design of early fighting games by returning to a more deliberate, tactical style of gameplay.
 Players fight in flat 3D arenas, fighting traditional rounds—first to three—with health points and a timer.

 ### Character Select